martinring/thesis/src/4-Timing.md

 ## Conclusion

-The vehicle of our investigations in this chapter was a case study consisting of an access control system, which is parameterized in many dimensions (the building under control, the access rights, the users) that can be instantiated at different points in time.
+The vehicle of our investigations in this chapter was a case study consisting of an access control system, which is parameterised in many dimensions (the building under control, the access rights, the users) that can be instantiated at different points in time.